anoushkabhat13/BCI_Project_Drowsiness_Detection/README.md

 # BCI_Project_Drowsiness_Detection
-Detecting drowsiness by using EEG data
+Detecting drowsiness by using EEG data.
 We will classify between different stages of Rem cycle, but specifically wake stage, R, and 1.